LarsNauheimer/HybPhaser/README.md

 It detects hybrids by measuring heterozygosity in the dataset and phase hybrid accessions by separating reads according to similarity with selected taxa that represent parental clades.

-HybPhaser is built as an extension to the efficient assembly pipeline HybPiper.
+HybPhaser is built as an extension to the assembly pipeline HybPiper using its output.

+A preprint of the submitted manuscript describing the application of HybPhaser is available at bioRxiv: https://www.biorxiv.org/content/10.1101/2020.10.27.354589v1

 ## Installation